liu-yanan/gitRepo/readme.txt

 create new branch .
-creating new branch other and conflict fixed . new conflict . test conflict with ff . test new branch and merge .
+creating new branch other and conflict fixed . new conflict . test conflicts with ff . test new branch and merge .